-- 9.01(1)(a) The Per Pupil Revenue (PPR), as follows: - 9.01(1)(a)(i) The PPR of the chartering school district when a child with a disability enrolls in and attends a charter school pursuant to Article 30.5 of Title 22, C.R.S., not including a charter school that provides an on-line program pursuant to Section 22-33-104.6, C.R.S.; - 9.01(1)(a)(ii) The PPR of the accounting district, as defined under Section 22-30.5-513 (1)(a), C.R.S., when a child with a disability enrolls in and attends an institute charter school pursuant to Part 5 of Article 30.5 of Title 22, C.R.S. - 9.01(1)(a)(iii) The PPR of the district of attendance when a child with a disability enrolls in and attends a school in an administrative unit other than the child's administrative unit of residence pursuant to Section 22-36-101, C.R.S., and the school does not provide the child an on-line program and the school is not a charter school; - 9.01(1)(a)(iv) The PPR of the district of residence when an administrative unit of residence purchases services from another administrative unit for a specific special education program not available in the administrative unit of residence; or - 9.01(1)(a)(v) The state minimum PPR when a child with a disability enrolls in and attends a public on-line program pursuant to section 22-33-104.6, C.R.S., including an on-line program provided by a charter school. - 9.01(1)(b) For three- and four-year old children with disabilities, and for five-year old children with disabilities who are not enrolled in kindergarten, 50 percent PPR shall be considered applicable revenue. - 9.01(1)(c) Monies available from federal sources. - 9.01(1)(d) Monies received under ECEA. - 9.01(1)(e) Monies received from other state agencies. - 9.01(1)(f) Monies received from other administrative units, not including tuition. - 9.01(1)(g) Monies received through grants and donations. - 9.01(1)(h) For a child with a disability placed in an approved facility school, an amount equal to one and seventy-three hundredths (i.e., 173%) of the statewide base per pupil funding for the applicable budget year, pursuant to Section 22-54-129(c) (II), C.R.S.
+- 9.01(1)(a) The Per Pupil Revenue (PPR), as follows: - 9.01(1)(a)(i) The PPR of the chartering school district when a child with a disability enrolls in and attends a charter school pursuant to Article 30.5 of Title 22, C.R.S., not including enrollment in multidistrict online schools; - 9.01(1)(a)(ii) The PPR of the accounting district, as defined under Section 22-30.5-513 (1)(a), C.R.S., when a child with a disability enrolls in and attends an institute charter school pursuant to Part 5 of Article 30.5 of Title 22, C.R.S. - 9.01(1)(a)(iii) The PPR of the district of attendance when a child with a disability enrolls in and attends a school in an administrative unit other than the child's administrative unit of residence pursuant to Section 22-36-101, C.R.S., not including enrollment in multidistrict online schools;

+- 9.01(1)(a)(iv) The PPR of the district of residence when an administrative unit of residence purchases services from another administrative unit for a specific special education program not available in the administrative unit of residence; or - 9.01(1)(a)(v) The per pupil funding for online enrollment set by Section 22-54-104(4.5), C.R.S., for a child with a disability enrolled in a multidistrict online school, including a multidistrict online school provided by a charter school. - 9.01(1)(b) For three- and four-year old children with disabilities, and for five-year old children with disabilities who are not enrolled in kindergarten, 50 percent PPR shall be considered applicable revenue.

+9.01(1)(c) Monies available from federal sources.
+9.01(1)(d) Monies received under ECEA.
+9.01(1)(e) Monies received from other state agencies.
+9.01(1)(f) Monies received from other administrative units, not including tuition.
+9.01(1)(g) Monies received through grants and donations.
+9.01(1)(h) For a child with a disability placed in an approved facility school, an amount equal to one and seventy-three hundredths (i.e., 173%) of the statewide base per pupil funding for the applicable budget year, pursuant to Section 22-54-129(c) (II), C.R.S.